Brett Finch: Post playing

 After retiring at the end of 2013, Finch worked as a sideline commentator on Channel Nine's NRL coverage between 2014 and 2016, as well as semi-regular appearances as a panellist on The NRL Footy Show.
 He departed Channel 9 at the end of 2016, citing mental health issues.

 In 2017, Finch began working for Fox Sports.

 In 2018, Finch married his partner of 5 years Elli Johnston, who in 2019 gave birth to the couple's only daughter.
 In May 2023, it was reported that the two were "no longer together".

 On 24 October 2019, The Sydney Morning Herald reported that Finch checked himself into a mental health facility after an incident on an interstate flight.
 Concerns were raised after Finch was seen asleep with a bloody nose on a flight from Sydney to the Gold Coast.
 One witness was quoted as saying "He looked like he couldn’t bring himself to get off the plane.
 White as a ghost, couldn’t control his runny nose and (appeared) paranoid.
 He wasn’t abusive.
 He just didn’t want to get off the plane, like he was scared about something".

 In late September, Finch joined the YKTR Sports organisation, run by former rugby league player Isaac John.
 On 30 September, Finch launched his podcast, Brett Finch Uncensored, with Brad Fittler featuring as his first guest.
 The podcast ran independently to YKTR Sports.

+In 2024, it was reported that Finch had been working at a forklift training centre.
+Prior to this, Finch had been living off centrelink after struggling to obtain work following his conviction.